eliasGeorgie/DFEAT/README.md

 The package contains nine user-friendly functions, each clearly described and documented, intended for sequential implementation.
-It requires a single input table, a daily climate dataset with columns for 'year', 'month', 'day', daily precipitation ('prec'), and daily maximum temperature ('Tmax').
+It requires a single input table, a daily climate dataset with columns for `year`, `month`, `day`, daily precipitation `prec`, and daily maximum temperature `Tmax`.
 When the climate data is loaded, the initial set of functions verifies the variable names in the specified columns, allowing for additional columns if present but notifying the user.
 These functions also ensure that the dataset contains complete years in correct chronological order without any missing values.
 Once verified, the subsequent functions, including KBDI calculation and related features extraction functions, can be implemented sequentially.